fboerman/kolibri-chat/README.md

 use the -h or --help argument in commandline to see on how to use

-the example users have as password the same as username (ie admin1 admin1, etch)
+the example users have as password the same as username (ie client1 client1, etc)

 changelog
 ---------